Haqquee/Persona-UnrealEngine/README.md

 fastapi run main.py
 ```

-Once the API is up and running, it is possible to start interacting with it outisde of Unreal Engine by sending HTTP requests.
+Once the API is up and running, it is possible to start interacting with it outside of Unreal Engine by sending HTTP requests.

 <details>
 <summary>API Endpoints:</summary>